valentingol/cliconfig/DOCUMENTATION.md

   configuration. `@merge_add` allows only the merging of new keys and is useful for splitting non-overlapping sub-configurations into multiple files. `@merge_before` merges the current dictionary onto the loaded one, while `@merge_after` merges the loaded dictionary onto the current one.
-These tags are used to organize the config files simply.
+These tags are used to organize multiple config files.
-* `@copy`: This tag copies a parameter from another key.
-The value should be a string that represents the flattened key.
-The copied value is then protected from further updates but will be updated if the copied key change during a merge.
+* `@copy`: This tag copies a parameter value from another parameter name.
+The value associated to the parameter with this tag should be a string that represents the flattened key.
+The copied value is then protected from further updates but will be dynamically updated if the copied key change during a merge.
 * `@def`: This tag evaluate an expression to define the parameter value.
   The value associated to a parameter tagged with `@def` can contain any parameter name of the configuration.
-The most useful operators and built-in functions are supported, the random and math packages are also supported as well as some (safe) numpy, jax, tensorflow, pytorch functions.
+The most useful operators and built-in functions are supported, the `random` and `math` packages are also supported as well as some (safe) `numpy`, `jax`, `tensorflow`, `torch` functions.
   If/else statements and comprehension lists are also supported.
 * `@type:<my type>`: This tag checks if the key matches the specified type `<my type>` after each update, even if the tag is no longer present.
 It tries to convert the type if it is not the good one.
 It supports basic types (except for tuples and sets, which are not handled by YAML) as well as unions (using "Union" or "|"), optional values, nested list, and nested dict.
-  For instance: `@type:List[Dict[str, int|float]]`.
+  For instance: `my_param@type:List[Dict[str, int|float]]: [{"a": 0}]`.
 * `@select`: This tag select param/sub-config(s) to keep and delete the other param/sub-configs in the same parent config.
 The tagged key is not deleted if it is in the parent config.